spatie/laravel-translatable/README.md

 - First, you need to add the `Spatie\Translatable\HasTranslations`-trait.
 - Next, you should create a public property `$translatable` which holds an array with all the names of attributes you wish to make translatable.
-- Finally, you should make sure that all translatable attributes are set to the `text`-datatype in your database.
-If your database supports `json`-columns, use that.
+- Finally, you should make sure that all translatable attributes are set to the `json`-datatype in your database.
+If your database doesn't support `json`-columns, use `text`.

 Here's an example of a prepared model: